Reviewed by Jodi Jaspan, MS, LPC

 - I wonder how they would feel if I was dead

-- They would regret how they treated me if I were dead
+- They would regret how they treated me if I was dead

 Assessing a Crisis Situation